EricZimmerman/VoronTools/OSUpgrade.md

 3. Download, install and start the Raspberry Pi imager.
 4. Pick the options as shown below, *being sure to choose Trixie as the version*

+   **Note that the interface you see may not exactly match what is shown below.
+Adjust accordingly as the imager UI changes from time to time.**

    Select your pi type, then click `Choose OS`

    ![image](img/os/Imager1.png)